kikocorreoso/brythonmagic/README.md

 If you find a bug or want to propose a new feature open a new issue here: https://github.com/kikocorreoso/brythonmagic/issues

-If you want to improve the code, fork, commit and PR ;·D
+If you want to improve the code, fork, commit and send a PR ;·D

 IDEAS
 =====